Should You Save or Invest Your Money?

 Short-term Goals – Your five-year plan.
 You would normally use a bank account savings account.

 Medium-term goals – Five to ten-year plan.
 Cash deposits may be the best idea however, if you want to risk your money then you could achieve a better return if you invest.
-If your saving for something such as a house it may not be worth the risk.
+If you’re saving for something such as a house it may not be worth the risk.

 Longer-term goals – These are normally where you would invest and release the funds around retirement, or after ten years.
 If you’re looking to invest you don’t want to need to take the money for at least ten years, it’s normally longer.